aporadonelly/terraform-secure-infra-lab/README.md

 The setup includes a Virtual Network, public and private subnets, bastion and private VMs, Network Security Groups (NSGs), and secret management using Key Vault.
 Security principles such as least privilege, managed identity, and secure-by-design are applied throughout.

+A modular Infrastructure-as-Code (IaC) project that provisions a secure, scalable cloud environment in Microsoft Azure using Terraform.
+This lab demonstrates how to build a production-grade architecture that enforces strong security boundaries, identity-based access, and centralized secret management.

 ---

 ## 📌 Project Overview